COVID-19 deaths touch 392 as cases near 12,000 mark

 Among other states, 11 deaths each have been reported from Uttar Pradesh and Karnataka.
 Nine, seven and four fatalities have been recorded in Andhra Pradesh, West Bengal and Jammu and Kashmir respectively.

 Kerela, Rajasthan, and Haryana have recorded three deaths each due to the outbreak, while two COVID-19 patients have died in Jharkhand.
-One death each have been recorded in Assam, Bihar, Himachal Pradesh, Odisha and Meghalaya.
+One death each has been recorded in Assam, Bihar, Himachal Pradesh, Odisha and Meghalaya.

 The government today issued new guidelines for phase 2 of the coronavirus lockdown, a day after Prime Minister Narendra Modi extended it till May 3.